 If at any point of time, to turn off Classic Shell Start menu, please right-click on the Start menu and then click Exit button.
 And if you’re wondering how to access the power user menu that we usually access by right-clicking on the Start button, you can use Windows + X hotkey to access it without any issues.

 In addition to the Start menu, Classic Shell setup also installs Classic Explorer and Classic IE with default settings.
-If you want to install only the Start menu, please select only Classic Start menu during the installation.
+If you want to install only the Start menu, please select only the Classic Start menu during the installation.

 Visit the following page to download the latest version of Classic Shell.
 Both 32 and 64-bit are supported.